 After the tissue has been removed, patients are relocated to their own private room at About Women by Women to recover after their procedure.
 This time also gives them a chance to recuperate from the effects of anesthesia or other sedative used during the D & C.

 Patients generally return home within the same day as their treatment, and it is common to experience a mild amount of discomfort within the first few hours after their D & C procedure.
 This discomfort typically includes a bit of cramping in addition to light spotting.

 What Are the Risks of the Dilation & Curettage Procedure?

 Dilation and curettage is a very standard procedure, so patients should not worry too much prior to the performance of their procedure.
 It is important to note that, like any medical procedure, D & C is associated with a few unlikely complications, such as:

 It is very important that you contact About Women by Women right away if you experience a fever, recurring cramps, worsening pain, heaving bleeding, or foul-smelling discharge after your D & C procedure.

-Schedule an Appointment in Walpole, MA
+Schedule a Dilation & Curettage Consultation in Walpole, MA

 If you still have questions or concerns regarding the process of a D & C procedure, we encourage you to reach out to one of our gynecologists near Boston and schedule a consultation!
 For appointments, patients can call (781) 263-0033, or simply submit a request online through our secure form.